Fair Expectations for Graduate Students

 • I acknowledge that I have the primary responsibility for the successful completion of my degree.
 I will be committed to my graduate education and will demonstrate this by my efforts in the classroom and the research laboratory.
 I will maintain a high level of professionalism, self-motivation, engagement, scientific curiosity, and ethical standards.

-• I will meet regularly with my research advisor and provide him/her with updates on the progress and results of my activities and experiments.
+• I will meet regularly with my research advisor and provide them with updates on the progress and results of my activities and experiments.

-• I will work with my research advisor to develop a thesis/dissertation project.
+• I will work with my research advisor to develop a dissertation project.
 This will include establishing a timeline for each phase of my work.
 I will strive to meet the established deadlines.

 • I will be knowledgeable of the policies and requirements of my graduate program, graduate school, and institution.
 I will commit to meeting these requirements, including teaching responsibilities.